 Psychology is a fascinating field packed with mystery and constant discoveries that help us understand the human brain better.
 Throughout history, our species has explored and tried many methods of treating mental, physical, and emotional health.

-Neurotrophic factors are specific polypeptides (molecules) involved in nerve growth and nervous system development.
-They play a vital role in cell regulation and migration, synaptic plasticity, and long-term memory formation.
+Neurotrophic factors, which are specific types of proteins essential for the growth and survival of nerve cells, are involved in nerve growth and nervous system development.
+They play a vital role in cell regulation and migration, synaptic plasticity, and long-term memory formation

 Scientists started studying these molecules in the 1930s.
 Over time, they found irregular brain-derived neurotrophic factors (BDNF) in people with various central nervous system diseases.